inveniosoftware/docs-invenio-rdm/docs/contribute/translators-guide.md

 - Gender-neutral language: if the language you are translating uses different words for male, female, etc.
     - try to use a neutral way.
     - try to stick to one translation style.
 - Sometimes it is hard to translate a sentence without seeing its context.
-If you cannot find it in the invenioRDM UI (e.g., in the [invenioRDM-demo](https://inveniordm.web.cern.ch/)) contact the invenioRDM translation team in [Discord `#rdm-translations`](https://discord.gg/Ya7qSG43Br).
+If you cannot find it in the InvenioRDM UI (e.g., in the [InvenioRDM-demo](https://InvenioRDM.web.cern.ch/)) contact the InvenioRDM translation team in [Discord `#rdm-translations`](https://discord.gg/Ya7qSG43Br).
 They can point you and show you some tricks.

 ## Troubleshooting

 If you have any questions, suggestions.
-Reach out to the invenioRDM translation team via [Discord `#rdm-translations`](https://discord.gg/Ya7qSG43Br).
+Reach out to the InvenioRDM translation team via [Discord `#rdm-translations`](https://discord.gg/Ya7qSG43Br).